Original Research ARTICLE

 - 3College of Information Engineering, Northwest A&F University, Shaanxi, China

 The emergence of epitranscriptome opened a new chapter in gene regulation.
 5-methylcytosine (m5C), as an important post-transcriptional modification, has been identified to be involved in a variety of biological processes such as subcellular localization and translational fidelity.
-Though high-throughput experimental technologies have been developed and applied to profile m5C modifications under certain conditions, transcriptome-wide studies of m5C modifications are still hindered by the dynamic and reversible nature of m5C and the lack of computational prediction methods.
+Though high-throughput experimental technologies have been developed and applied to profile m5C modifications under certain conditions, transcriptome-wide studies of m5C modifications are still hindered by the dynamic nature of m5C and the lack of computational prediction methods.
 In this study, we introduced PEA-m5C, a machine learning-based m5C predictor trained with features extracted from the flanking sequence of m5C modifications.
 PEA-m5C yielded an average AUC (area under the receiver operating characteristic) of 0.939 in 10-fold cross-validation experiments based on known Arabidopsis m5C modifications.
 A rigorous independent testing showed that PEA-m5C (Accuracy [Acc] = 0.835, Matthews correlation coefficient [MCC] = 0.688) is remarkably superior to the recently developed m5C predictor iRNAm5C-PseDNC (Acc = 0.665, MCC = 0.332).
 PEA-m5C has been applied to predict candidate m5C modifications in annotated Arabidopsis transcripts.
 Further analysis of these m5C candidates showed that 4nt downstream of the translational start site is the most frequently methylated position.
 PEA-m5C is freely available to academic users at: https://github.com/cma2015/PEA-m5C.

 The epitranscriptome, also known as chemical modifications of RNA (CMRs), is a newly discovered layer of gene expression (Meyer and Jaffrey, 2014).
 With advances in mass spectrometry and high-throughput sequencing technologies, the field of epitranscriptome is rapidly expanding and attracting a comparable degree of research interests to DNA and histone modifications in the field of epigenetics (Helm and Motorin, 2017).
 Among more than 150 types of CMRs identified, most of them have been found in transfer RNAs (tRNAs) and ribosomal RNAs (rRNAs) (Hussain et al., 2013), but some can occur in mRNAs and noncoding RNAs (Machnicka et al., 2013; Pan, 2013; Carlile et al., 2014; Dominissini et al., 2016; David et al., 2017).
 A growing line of evidences indicated that CMRs located in both coding and noncoding regions can play essential roles in a variety of biological processes.
 For instance, N6-methyladenosine (m6A) sites in 5′-untranslated region (UTR) can promote cap-independent translation under heat stress (Meyer et al., 2015; Zhou et al., 2015); while m6A sites in coding regions can affect translation dynamics by inducing steric constraints and destabilizing pairing between codons and tRNA anticodons (Choi et al., 2016; Zhao et al., 2017).
 Thus, the transcriptome-wide annotation of RNA modifications is essential for fully understanding the biological functions of CMRs.

 Compared with those well characterized modifications such as m6A and N1-methyladenosine (m1A), the transcriptome-wide annotation of 5-methylcytosine (m5C) modifications is more challenging.
 First, bisulfite sequencing technologies are difficult to implement for profiling m5C modifications because of the instability of mRNA molecules treated with bisulfite (Amort et al., 2013; Li et al., 2016).
 In addition, other existing high-throughput sequencing technologies, such as m5C-RIP (Edelheit et al., 2013), can localize m5C residues to transcript regions of 100–200 nucleotide (nt) long, but fail to accurately identify m5C modifications at single-nucleotide solution.
-Second, because of the reversible and dynamic nature of m5C (Wang and He, 2014), the high-throughput sequencing technologies can only capture a snapshot of m5C modifications under certain experimental conditions, and cover just a small fraction of the whole transcriptome of a given sample (Zhou et al., 2016), resulting in the generation of significant numbers of false negatives (non-detected true m5C modifications).
+Second, because of the dynamic nature of m5C (Wang and He, 2014), existing high-throughput sequencing technologies can only capture a snapshot of RNA modifications under certain experimental conditions, and cover just a small fraction of the whole transcriptome of a given sample (Zhou et al., 2016), resulting in the generation of significant numbers of false negatives (non-detected true m5C modifications).
 Third, the base preferences around the m5C sites are not strong enough, increasing the difficulties in computational predictions with traditional statistical approaches.
 Machine learning (ML) is a branch of artificial intelligence technology that has been widely used in engineering, computer science, informatics and biology (Ma et al., 2014a, 2017; Cui et al., 2015; Libbrecht and Noble, 2015; Zhai et al., 2016).
 The biggest advantage of ML systems is that they can automatically learn interesting patterns from existing datasets and bring about self-improvement of system performance for accurately predicting novel knowledge from a new data set (Ma et al., 2014a,b).
 Therefore, computational methods coupled with machine learning technologies may provide an option to accurately annotate RNA modifications like m5C in the transcriptome-wide manner.

 Until now, iRNAm5C-PseDNC is the exclusive m5C predictor, which was built using random forest (RF) algorithm based on sequence-based features, and has been reported to have a good predictive performance for mammalian m5C prediction (Qiu et al., 2017).
 However, because of the lineage-specific sequence and structural properties differences between plant and mammalian species, tools developed for mammal species can't always retain their original performance when applied to other organisms (Leclercq et al., 2013; Zhai et al., 2017).
 This particular issue underscores the need for accurate transcriptome-wide m5C prediction tools in plants, which may lay a foundation for elucidating the mechanisms of formation and the cellular functions of m5C modifications.